 Thank you for visiting my website to learn some more about me and my poetry.
 You will find book reviews, books, a listing of magazine publications, and a page to contact me.

 My favorite poets are Elizabeth Bishop, Mary Oliver, and Raymond Carver.
 I have so many favorites that it's impossible to name them all.
 I write lyric poetry about the world and its natural, cultural, and archeological histories.
-I am from the Pacific Northwest and currently reside in the Mid-Atlantic area.
+I am from the Pacific Northwest and currently reside in the Southeast.
 These two regions inspire my poetry.
 They are rich in wildlife, natural history, and cultural history.
 A lifetime of writing could never define the treasured landscapes and seascapes of these areas.
 But I will try.

 With your support, poetry will flourish again.
 It will find a shelf in every bookstore out there, not just a few.
 Pick up a book of poetry and read each poem as its own story, a story meant to move you in unfathomable ways that fiction novels cannot.
 From real to imaginary, from ordinary to extraordinary, enjoy a poem every day.